HammyPig/blog/source/posts/jupyter.md

+---
+icon: "{fab}`python`"
+date: "2024-09-11"
+---

 # The Quest for a Executable, Publishable, Git-Friendly Python Notebook

-## 11/09/2024

 After looking at the git differences for my first `.ipynb` post, I realised how ugly jupyter notebooks are in plain text.
 Essentially they are just large `.json` files with large amounts of useless information.